 Domestic producers also filed countervailing duty petitions alleging that producers in Bahrain, Brazil, India, and Turkey benefit from numerous government subsidy programs.
 You can find all public petitions for the AD/CVDs here.

 Both the industry’s 2020 petitions and the Commerce Department’s 2019 orders apply to aluminum sheet with the following physical characteristics:

 Excluded from the scope of the petitions and orders is aluminum can stock that is suitable for use in the manufacture of aluminum beverage cans, lids, or tabs.
 While the scope of the separate cases is the same, some HTS codes have changed since the initiation of the first case in 2017.

 In October 2020, the Department of Commerce announced its preliminary determinations that imports of common alloy aluminum sheet from 18 countries are being dumped in the United States.
-As a result of this determination, effective in mid-October 2020, U.S. importers of common alloy sheet from the 18 countries at issue in the case will be required to deposit estimated preliminary antidumping duties at the time of importation.
-There will be an opportunity for parties to submit case and rebuttal briefs to the Commerce Department and to participate in a hearing addressing the preliminary determinations before Commerce issues its final determinations for the on-going investigations.
-The deadline for the Commerce Department to complete its final determinations in the on-going investigations is March 1, 2021.
+As a result of this determination, effective in mid-October 2020, U.S. importers of common alloy sheet from the 18 countries at issue in the case were required to deposit estimated preliminary antidumping duties at the time of importation.